rollingcomma/aws-lamp/docs/Databases/mongodb.md

 # Introduction

-The ways Amazon provides for deployment of MongoDB DB are similar to MySQL, we only cover the installation on EC2 instance in this manual.
+The ways Amazon provides for deployment of MongoDB DB are similar to MySQL, either deploy on AWS EC2 instance, or create a DB instance on AWS RDS service.
+You will learn the first way through the following steps.

 # Installation
 The first two steps are the same for all the installation guidance.

-**Step 1.** Open a terminal, login to our AWS ubuntu instance.
+1. Open a terminal, login to our AWS ubuntu instance.
 ![login](../../assets/images/login.png)

-**Step 2.** (optional) Update the repositories and the ubuntu EC2 instance.
+2. (optional) Update the repositories and the ubuntu EC2 instance.
-This step is needed only if we haven't done it when we first login.
+This step is needed only if you haven't done it when you first login.
 ```bash
 $ sudo apt update -y && sudo apt upgrade -y
 ```
 ![upadate](../../assets/images/update.png)

-**Step 3.** Download MongoDB PGP  public key.
+3. Download MongoDB PGP public key.
 ```bash
 $ sudo wget https://www.mongodb.org/static/pgp/server-4.2.asc
 ```
 ![download key](../../assets/images/mongo-key.png)

-The PGP (Pretty Good Privacy) public key file looks like below:
+The PGP (Pretty Good Privacy) is an encryption software, you can check detail definition in [Glossary](../Glossary.md).
+The encrypted public key file looks like below:
 ![key](../../assets/images/mongo-key2.png)

-**Step 4.** Add the key to APT key management utility.
+4. Add the key to APT key management utility.

 ```bash
 $ sudo apt-key add server-4.2.asc
 ```
 It shall return OK.

-**Step 5.** Create a list file for MongoDB.
+5. Create a list file for MongoDB.
 Use any text editor to open the source.list file in the directory */etc/apt*
 ```bash
 $ cd /etc/apt